Masked Face Recognition: Human vs. Machine: Face verification by machine

 \paragraph{SphereFace:} SphereFace is chosen as it achieved competitive verification accuracy on Labeled Face in the Wild (LFW) \cite{LFWTech} $99.42\%$ and Youtube Faces (YTF) \cite{wolf2011face} $95.0\%$.
 SphereFace contains 64-CNN layers trained on the CASIA-WebFace dataset \cite{DBLP:journals/corr/YiLLL14a}.
 SphereFace is trained with angular Softmax loss function (A-Softmax).
 The key concept behind A-Softmax loss is to learn discriminative features from the face image by formulating the Softmax as angular computation between the embedded features vector $X$ and their weights $W$.

-\paragraph{ArcFace:} ArcFace scored state-of-the-art performance on several face recognition evaluation benchmarks such as LFW $99.83\%$ and YTF $ 98.02\%$.
-ArcFace introduced Additive Angular Margin loss (ArcFace) to improve the discriminative ability of the face recognition model.
+\paragraph{ArcFace:} ArcFace scored state-of-the-art performance on several FR evaluation benchmarks such as LFW $99.83\%$ and YTF $ 98.02\%$.
+ArcFace introduced Additive Angular Margin loss (ArcFace) to improve the discriminative ability of the FR model.
 We deployed ArcFace based on ReseNet-100 \cite{DBLP:conf/cvpr/HeZRS16} architecture pretrained on refined version of the MS-Celeb-1M dataset \cite{DBLP:conf/eccv/GuoZHHG16} (MS1MV2).

-\paragraph{VGGFace:} VGGFace is one of the earliest face recognition models that achieved a competitive verification performance on LFW ($99.13\%$) and YTF ($97.3\%$) face benchmarks using simple network architecture trained on a public database (2.6M of images of 2.6K identities).
+\paragraph{VGGFace:} VGGFace is one of the earliest FR models that achieved a competitive verification accuracy on LFW ($98.95\%$) and YTF ($97.3\%$) face benchmarks using simple network architecture trained on a public database (2.6M of images of 2.6K identities).
 The network architecture is based on VGG model \cite{DBLP:journals/corr/SimonyanZ14a} trained with Softmax loss and fine-tuned using triplet loss \cite{DBLP:conf/cvpr/SchroffKP15}.

 \paragraph{COTS:} We used the MegaMatcher 12.1 SDK \cite{neurotechnology12} from the vendor Neurotechnology.
 We chose this COTS product as Neurotechnology achieved one of the best performances in the recent NIST report addressing the performance of vendor face verification products \cite{nist2020}.
-All the face quality thresholds were set to zero to minimize neglecting masked faces.
+All the face quality thresholds were set to zero to minimize neglecting masked-faces.
 The full processes of detecting, aligning, feature extraction, and matching are part of the COTS and thus we are not able to provide their algorithmic details.
 Matching two faces by the COTS produces a similarity score.

 For the three academic systems, the widely-used MTCNN \cite{zhang2016joint} solution is used, as recommended in \cite{DBLP:conf/cvpr/LiuWYLRS17}, to detect (crop) and align (affine transformation) the face.